Wisdom Words ~ Text Readings and Discussion

 In his introduction, Abhinavagupta acknowledges that many commentaries have already been written, but he means to reveal the essence of the Gita, which he feels has been missed by those who came before him.

 Jaya Kula’s reading group, Wisdom Words, has been going strong for two years.
 From mid-2017 to mid-2019, we read Ramesh Menon’s two-volume Mahabharata.
 This was a life-changing experience for everyone.
-Sometime in 2019, recordings of the entire two years of gatherings will be available online.
+Sometime in the not-too-distant future, recordings of the entire two years of gatherings will be available online.

 Who can attend and how can I Attend?

 There are no prerequisites.
 All are welcome.
 You may come and go as you please, although you are encouraged to attend regularly and keep up with readings.